centomila/BitwigBuddy-Documentation/docs-site/docs/guide/bitwigbuddy/generate-mode.md

 # Generate Mode

-Generate Mode is the core feature of BitwigBuddy, allowing you to create drum patterns quickly and efficiently.
+Generate Mode is the heart of BitwigBuddy, allowing you to quickly create drum patterns, rhythmic sequences, and musical phrases.

-## Overview

-Generate Mode provides two approaches for pattern creation:

-1. **Preset Mode**: Select from predefined rhythmic and melodic patterns
-2. **Program Mode**: Create semi-random patterns with customizable parameters

 ![Generate Mode Panel](../../../GenerateEditMacro.png)

+## Mode Selection

+First, ensure Generate Mode is selected from the mode selector at the top of the panel.

 ## Common Controls

-These controls apply to both Preset and Program modes:
+These controls are available in both Preset and Program modes:

-- **Generate/Edit/Macro Mode:** Set this to "Generate" to create patterns.
-- **Destination:**
+### Destination
-  - **Launcher:** Generated pattern is placed in the Clip Launcher view.
+- **Launcher**: Generated pattern is placed in the Clip Launcher view
-  - **Arranger:** Generated pattern is placed on the arranger timeline.
+- **Arranger**: Generated pattern is placed on the arranger timeline

-- **Replace/Add Pattern:**
+### Replace/Add Pattern
-  - **Replace:** Overwrites existing notes completely.
+- **Replace**: Overwrites existing notes completely
-  - **Add:** Adds generated pattern to existing notes.
+- **Add**: Adds generated pattern to existing notes (great for layering)

-- **Reverse Pattern:**
+### Reverse Pattern
-  - **Normal:** Plays pattern as saved.
+- **Normal**: Plays pattern as saved
-  - **Reverse:** Plays pattern in reverse order.
+- **Reverse**: Plays pattern in reverse order for creative variations

-- **Repeat Pattern X Times:**
+### Repeat Pattern X Times
 - Repeat the pattern X times (1 to 8 times)
 - Default: 1
-  - Example: If a pattern is 16 steps and you set Repeat Pattern to 2, the pattern will be 32 steps long.
+- Example: If a pattern is 16 steps and you set Repeat Pattern to 2, the pattern will be 32 steps long
-  - Note: Max 128 steps!
-If the pattern is longer than 128 steps, the pattern will be truncated to 128 steps.
+- Max 128 steps!
+If the pattern is longer than 128 steps, it will be truncated

-## 1️⃣ Preset Mode
+## Preset Mode

-Preset Mode gives you access to numerous predefined rhythmic and melodic patterns for quick pattern generation.

-### Preset Mode Controls
+Preset Mode uses predefined pattern templates from the unified preset system introduced in version 1.0.0.

+### Selecting Presets
+1. Choose "Preset" from the Pattern Type selector
+2. Browse through the preset list to select a pattern (includes both built-in and custom presets)
+3. The pattern's step data will be displayed in the UI

+### Note Destination
+- Set the MIDI note or drum pad for the pattern
+- Use the Note selector to choose the note and octave
+- Or use "Learn Note" to capture a played note:
+  - Select "LN" to learn from any played note
-- **Preset/Program:** Set this to "Preset" to select from predefined patterns.
+  - Select "DM" to learn from clicked drum pads

-- **Preset Selector:** Choose from a variety of built-in patterns or your custom presets.
-- **Step Size:** Rhythmic value of each step.
+### Step Size & Length
+- **Step Size**: Sets the rhythmic grid for the pattern
-- **Subdivisions:** Rhythm subdivisions (Straight, Triplets, Quintuplets, Septuplets).
+- **Subdivisions**: Choose Straight, Triplets, Quintuplets, or Septuplets
-- **Note Length:** Length of each generated note.
+- **Note Length**: Sets the duration of each generated note

-- **Note Channel:** MIDI channel for generated notes.
-- **Note Destination:** Select the note pitch for your pattern (e.g., "C1" for kick drum).
+## Program Mode

+Program Mode gives you control over semi-random pattern generation.

+### Controls
+- **Steps**: Shows the generated step sequence
+- **Velocity Range**:
+  - **Min Velocity**: Minimum note velocity (1-127)
+  - **Max Velocity**: Maximum note velocity (1-127)
+- **Velocity Shape**: Distribution method (Random, Linear, Arc, Sine, etc.)
+- **Density**: Frequency of notes occurrence (0% to 100%)
+- **Step Quantity**: Number of generated steps (1-128)
+- **Skip Step Every X**: Skip steps systematically:
+  - Example: Density 100%, Skip Step Every X at 1 → Skips all odd-numbered steps
+  - Example: Density 100%, Skip Step Every X at 2 → Skips all even steps
+  - Example: Density 100%, Skip Step Every X at 3 → Skips every third step

-### Post-Actions
+### Velocity Shapes

-BitwigBuddy offers several actions that can be performed automatically after generating a pattern:
+BitwigBuddy offers a wide variety of velocity shapes:

+- **Random**: Completely random velocities
+- **Flat**: All notes have the same velocity (Min Velocity value)
+- **Linear Inc/Dec**: Linear increase/decrease from Min to Max or Max to Min
+- **Ease Curves**: Various easing functions for natural-feeling dynamics
+- **Alternating**: Alternates between Min and Max velocities
+- **Wave Forms**: Sine, Cosine, Triangle, Square, Saw patterns

+## Post Actions

+After generating a pattern, you can trigger additional actions:

-- **Duplicate Clip**: Creates a copy of the generated pattern (Clip Launcher mode only)
+- **Duplicate Clip**: Creates a copy of the generated clip (Clip Launcher only)
 - **Launch Clip**: Automatically plays the newly generated clip
-- **Switch to Edit View Layout**: Changes the Bitwig interface to the Edit View after generation
+- **Switch to Edit View Layout**: Changes Bitwig interface to Edit View after generation
 - **Zoom To Fit**: Automatically zooms to show the entire pattern

-## 🎲 Program Mode

-Program Mode allows for semi-random pattern generation with fine control over various parameters.

-### Program Mode Controls

-- **Pattern Type:** Select "Program" for semi-random patterns.
-- **Steps:** Shows the generated step sequence as values.
-- **Velocity Range:**
-  - **Min Velocity:** Minimum note velocity (1-127).
-  - **Max Velocity:** Maximum note velocity (1-127).
-- **Velocity Shape:** Choose from numerous distribution methods:
-  - Random
-  - Flat (Value by Min Velocity)
-  - Linear Inc/Dec
-  - Ease Out/In Cubic Inc/Dec
-  - Ease InOut Inc/Dec
-  - Arc
-  - Sine, Cosine, Double Cosine
-  - Alternating patterns
-  - Saw, Triangle, Square variations
-- **Density:** Frequency of notes occurrence (0% to 100%).
-- **Step Quantity:** Number of generated steps (1-128).
-- **Skip Step Every X:** Skip steps systematically:
-  - Example: Density 100%, Skip Step at 1 → Skips all odd-numbered steps.
-  - Example: Density 100%, Skip Step at 2 → skips every third step, focusing on positions 1, 2, 4, 5, etc.

-### Save Custom Presets
+## Custom Preset Creation

-You can save both Preset and Program patterns as custom presets:
+You can save your patterns as presets that will appear alongside the built-in ones:

-1. Configure your pattern parameters
+1. Create a pattern you like
-2. Click the "Save Custom Preset" button
+2. Click "Save Custom Pattern"
 3. Enter a name for your preset
-4. The preset will be saved as a .txt file in the BitwigBuddy/Custom Presets folder
+4. The preset will be saved as a .txt file in the Custom Presets folder

-5. Your custom preset will appear in the preset selector
+For more details on the preset system, see the [Presets System](/guide/bitwigbuddy/custom-presets) page.

-## Tips & Techniques
+## Tips & Ideas

-- **Quick Inspiration**: Rapidly browse presets to find a starting point for your drum patterns
+- Rapidly browse presets for quick inspiration
+- Reverse patterns for creative rhythmic results
-- **Pattern Variation**: Use the "Reverse Pattern" option to create variations of existing patterns
+- Use "Add Pattern" with low density to create variations
-- **Layered Patterns**: Use "Add Pattern" mode to layer different patterns on the same note
-- **Pattern Evolution**: Set a low density in Program Mode and duplicate the clip several times, with each one having slight variations
-- **Learn Note from Drum Pads**: Select "DM" from the Learn Note selection and click on a drum pad to set the note destination
+- Try different velocity shapes to enhance groove
+- Use Skip Step creatively for unique rhythmic variations
+- Save generated patterns as custom presets for reuse
+- Combine multiple patterns by using "Add Pattern" repeatedly
+- Learn notes directly from drum pads for efficient workflow